 Pillar

-Frontier LLMs hit 21 to 41 percent on pure chemistry tasks.
-With a deterministic MCP tool layer attached: 85 to 92 percent.
+Frontier LLMs hit 14 to 41 percent on pure chemistry tasks.
+With a deterministic MCP tool layer attached: 76 to 92 percent, three of the four tested models land at 85 to 92 %, the cheapest (Gemini 3.5 Flash) at 76 %.
 This page explains where AI for chemistry actually works today, where it doesn't, and how the Model Context Protocol (MCP) closes the gap.
 With data, no buzzwords.

 What "AI for chemistry" actually means in 2026